 Dr. Marraffini’s current research employs molecular genetic approaches to analyze the genesis and function of CRISPR arrays in different pathogenic bacteria.
 Recently he determined that CRISPR interference, by preventing natural transformation of the human pathogen Streptococcus pneumoniae, can prevent pneumococcal capsule switching during infection.
 He is also working on the biochemical characterization of crRNA-containing ribonucleoprotein complexes.
 He ultimately hopes to answer fundamental questions about how CRISPR function affects the rise and evolution of pathogens, perform detailed analyses of the underlying CRISPR interference molecular mechanisms and facilitate the manipulation of this natural pathway to develop new technologies.

 Dr. Marraffini is a faculty member in the Tri-Institutional Ph.D.
 Program in Chemical Biology.

 Dr. Marraffini, a native of Argentina, received his undergraduate degree from the University of Rosario in Argentina in 1998 and his Ph.D. from the University of Chicago in 2007, where he studied bacterial pathogenesis in the laboratory of Olaf Schneewind.
 He was a postdoc at Northwestern University from 2008 to 2010, when he joined Rockefeller as assistant professor.

-He is a 2012 Rita Allen Foundation Scholar and a 2011 Searle Scholar and is the recipient of a 2010 RNA Society Award, a 2009 Nestle Award and a 2008 Jane Coffin Childs Memorial Fund for Medical Research fellowship.
+He is a 2012 Rita Allen Foundation Scholar and a 2011 Searle Scholar and is the recipient of a 2012 NIH Director’s New Innovator Award, a 2010 RNA Society Award, a 2009 Nestle Award and a 2008 Jane Coffin Childs Memorial Fund for Medical Research fellowship.